adrien-bon/bevy_ecs_tiled/book/src/guides/physics.md

 Tiled allows you to add objects to your map—either directly on an object layer or attached to a tile.
 `bevy_ecs_tiled` can use these objects to automatically spawn physics colliders when loading the map.

-Two physics backends are supported out of the box:
+Two physics engines are supported out of the box:

 - [`avian`](https://github.com/Jondolf/avian)
 - [`rapier`](https://github.com/dimforge/bevy_rapier)